resmaeilbeigi/datasets/README.md

-# datasets
-A collection of datasets.
+This repository contains a collection of datasets.
 Details regarding each data set is available in its dedicated zip file.